Category: Sabah

 Bornean Orangutan

 Highly intelligent and soulful, orangutans grace the treetops with gentle curiosity.
-With only 104,000 left in the wild, every sighting is a powerful reminder of our shared DNA.
+With roughly around 104,000 left in the wild, every sighting is a powerful reminder of our shared DNA.

 Proboscis Monkeys